Operational message

 Keywords

-work integrated learning, production technology, education, automation, sustainable production
+work-integrated learning, production technology, education, automation, sustainable production

 National Category